robbanp/AzureIndex/README.md

 ```

 Example:
-Check for new ZIP archive on blob storage and download it, extract and replace current lucene index folder
+Check for new ZIP archive on Blob Storage and download it, extract and replace current lucene index folder
 ```csharp
 AzureIndex.IndexHandler.CheckStorage(
     ConfigurationManager.AppSettings["blobStorage"],